KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 :3: Mode you are in (default is :guilabel:`Select` = :guilabel:`Normal Mode`)

+:4: Switch for ::guilabel:`mouse zoom on playhead` in timeline

-:4: Switch for :guilabel:`Color Tags`
+:5: Switch for :guilabel:`Color Tags`

-:5: Switch for :guilabel:`Video Thumbnails`
+:6: Switch for :guilabel:`Video Thumbnails`

-:6: Switch for :guilabel:`Audio Thumbnails`.
+:7: Switch for :guilabel:`Audio Thumbnails`.
 Toggles zooming audio waveforms from 1 (default) 2, 4, 8.
 It affects all displayed waveforms and all audio tracks.
 See `Show Audio Thumbnails`_

-:7: Switch for :guilabel:`markers`.
+:8: Switch for :guilabel:`markers`.
 See `Show marker comments`_

-:8: Switch for :guilabel:`Clip Names`, effect names and info in the timeline
+:9: Switch for :guilabel:`Clip Names`, effect names and info in the timeline

-:9: Switch for :guilabel:`Snap`.
+:10: Switch for :guilabel:`Snap`.
 See `Snap`_

-:10: :guilabel:`Fit Zoom to Project`.
+:11: :guilabel:`Fit Zoom to Project`.
 See `Fit Zoom to Project`_

-:11: Zoom Out
+:12: Zoom Out

-:12: Zoom slider `Zoom Project`_
+:13: Zoom slider `Zoom Project`_

-:13: Zoom In
+:14: Zoom In

 Split Audio and Video Automatically